MozaikAgency/wp-theme-starter/README.md

 		      the picture element or img-srcset-sizes
 		- [x] Responsive images polyfill via picturefill
 		- [x] Builtin lazyload helper supported by aFarkas/lazysizes
-		- [x] Object-fit polyfill courtesy of anselhm/object-fit
 	- [x] BEM Style simplified customizable/extendable nav-menu-walker
 	- [x] BEM Style simplified customizable/extendable pagination renderer that easily supports custom queries
 	- [x] BEM Style simplified customizable/extendable breadcrumbs renderer that is based on a given menu
+	- [x] Utility classes to make it easier working with SVGs and SVG Sprites
 - [x] Battle tested.
 Used in a multitude of small and large scale projects!

 ## Important Prerequisites